 Major AI and privacy risks identified

-The top risks identified by businesses when AI intersects with privacy concerns were highlighted in the Privacy and AI Governance Report available to members of the International Association of Privacy Professionals (IAPP), a global information privacy community headquartered in New Hampshire (note: download requires subscription):
+The top risks identified by businesses when AI intersects with privacy concerns were highlighted in the Privacy and AI Governance Report available to members of the International Association of Privacy Professionals (IAPP), a global information privacy community headquartered in New Hampshire (note: download requires subscription), The report highlights growing AI and privacy risks, underscoring the need for stronger AI risk management and ethical governance as AI systems increasingly handle personal data and sensitive information.

 The report also identifies several related risks, including: